See a list of Physical Therapy Programs by Clicking Here!

 - Alaska $93,060

-The average salary for a physical therapist is $85,400 with an expected job growth of an astounding 34% or nearly 5 times the national average.
+The average physical therapist salary is $85,400 a year.
+It is worth noting the expected job growth for PT's is an astounding 34% or nearly 5 times the national average.
 Education and experience play a large part in determining one's salary, as well as location.
-More densely populated areas will have a larger number of patients, resulting in more work and thus typically higher salaries.
+More densely populated areas will have a larger number of patients, resulting in more work and thus typically a higher DPT salary.
 According to the U.S. Department of Labor, some 71,800 physical therapists are expected to enter the workforce in the coming decade.

 Additional Resources for Physical Therapists